 Kids On Bluegrass

-The California Bluegrass Association is well known and acknowledged for our Kids on Bluegrass (KOB) programs.
+The California Bluegrass Association is well known and acknowledged for our Kids on Bluegrass (KOB) program.
 KOB has been emulated by festivals around the world including the International Bluegrass Music Association’s (IBMA) annual event, the World of Bluegrass.

-Today KOB is one of our most popular events with two performances on the main stage of our Father’s Day Festival.
-Children 3-18 with musical skills meet with Frank Solivan and staff beginning on Thursday morning of the Festival and by Friday at dinnertime have an hour set put together and ready to present.
+KOB remains one of our most popular events with two performances on the main stage of our Father’s Day Festival.
+Children 3-18 with musical skills meet with Helen Foley and staff beginning on Thursday morning of the Festival.
+By Friday at dinnertime, they have an hourlong set put together and ready to present.

 Some of the graduates of the KOB program have become professional musicians and appear on stages all over the world.
 The IBMA often invites select young musicians from our KOB program to travel to the World of Bluegrass to perform.